erlingrj/lf-turing/README.md

 any loops in a reaction body.
 We instead use a `timer` to repeat a sequence of reactions over and over again.
 This is also a trivial solution and is not what we are after.
 This program would fall in the category of "static" LF programs and have bounded event queues.
+So its an analyzable LF program that is Turing Complete.
+I view it as the Turing Machine being "emergent" and not encoded directly in LF.
+TODO: Implement a simple example of this.

 ## Turing Machine
 Finally, what we want to show is that the structures of the LF model is turing